Provider Disputes or Appeals

 Dayton, OH 45401

-CareSource will render a Payment Dispute decision letter within fifteen (15) calendar days of receipt.
-If the decision is to uphold the original claim adjudication, the provider will receive a letter which will include the right to request an Administrative Law Hearing.
+CareSource will render a claim dispute decision within 15 calendar days of receipt.
+If the decision is to uphold the original claim adjudication, you will receive a letter which will include information on your right to request an administrative law hearing.
+If the claim dispute is approved, you will receive a new EOP.

-If the claim appeal is not submitted in the required time frame, the claim appeal will not be considered and the appeal will be dismissed.
-If the appeal is dismissed or denied, providers will be notified in writing.
+If a claim appeal is not submitted in the required time frame, the claim appeal will not be considered, and the appeal will be dismissed.
+If your appeal is dismissed or denied, you will be notified in writing.
+For claim denials that are missing documentation, you should upload the necessary documentation on the Provider Portal for the claim.

-After receiving a letter from CareSource denying a pre-service coverage determination, the provider or the member can submit a clinical appeal within 60 calendar days of the notice of adverse benefit determination.
-Providers must have a member’s written consent to file an appeal on behalf of a member and to appeal pre-service issues.
-The consent must be specific to the service being appealed, is only valid for that appeal and must be signed by the member.
+- Pre-Service Appeal: denial of an authorization for a service prior to being completed.
+You have 60 days from the date of the authorization denial to submit a pre-service appeal.
+The pre-service appeal must be accompanied with a member’s written consent, must be specific to the service requested, is only valid for that appeal and must be signed/dated by the member.
 You can use the Consent for Provider to File an Appeal on Patient/Member’s Behalf form, available on our Forms webpage.

 How to Appeal